 Montenegro took on the infamous role as a sidekick to the Serbian regime during the Balkans War of the early 1990s.
 In fact around 40% of the population consider themselves of Serbian origin.

 All things considered though this 'Montenegrin Miami', as exaggerated tributes have claimed, is still an interesting and exciting holiday destination.
 If you don't mind some commercialism and you like to party then it's certainly worth considering.
-In the summer the weather is great and the water is wonderful.
+In the summer the weather is superb and the water is wonderful.